-You may feel like a nervous mess but smile, shake the interviewers hand with confidence and don’t be afraid to engage them in small talk before the interview begins; ask them how they are or be stereotypically British and talk about the weather.
+You may feel like a nervous mess but smile, shake the interviewer’s hand with confidence and don’t be afraid to engage them in small talk before the interview begins; ask them how they are or be stereotypically British and talk about the weather.
 This will help you relax but also make you appear more confident to the interviewer.

 8. Be concise

-During the interview, take your time when answering questions.
+Take your time when answering questions.
 Don’t be afraid of silent pauses between question and answer.
 Long wordy answers will have the interviewer drifting off and you’ll both forget what the question was in the first place.
 Keep your answers concise, highlighting the skills you have to offer, your achievements and the evidence to back these up.

 During group exercises make sure you contribute.
 Don’t talk for the sake of talking, not letting anyone else get a word in, but instead show that you can work in a team to achieve an objective.
-Encourage those that are a bit quiet to contribute their opinions, make insightful contributions of your own and try to assign yourself a role so assessors will notice you; for example, time keeper, note taker or summarising the conclusions you have made as a group.
+Encourage those that are a bit quiet to contribute their opinions, make insightful contributions of your own and try to assign yourself a role so assessors will notice you; for example, timekeeper, note taker or summarising the conclusions you have made as a group.